davenuman/slides-drupalcon-barcelona/content.md

  +
 GitHub fork and Pull Request a prime example.

-Docker perhaps easing Immutable Infrastructure?
+Docker perhaps easing continuous delivery?
 Perhaps in ways we haven't discovered yet.